Each Client's Situation is Unique

 In most cases, a Guardianship and Conservatorship will never be needed when a client has done advance planning and named persons who will manage financial, living arrangements, and health care through the use of a Durable Power of Attorney for Financial Affairs (possibly combined with a Revocable Living Trust), a Durable Power of Attorney for Healthcare Decisions, a HIPAA release, and an Advance Directive (also known as a Living Will).
 To learn more about Powers of Attorney and Advance Directives, click here.

 Most Guardianships and Conservatorships are time consuming and expensive on-going court supervised proceedings that can be avoided with proper planning.
-At Badura & Wintz Law, before we would commence such a proceeding, we remind the person(s) seeking it, that the person to be protected will be served with notice of the proceeding by a County Sheriff’s Deputy which can not only be frightening, it also can also be infuriating.
+Before we would commence such a proceeding, we remind the person(s) seeking it, that the person to be protected will be served with notice of the proceeding by a County Sheriff’s Deputy which can not only be frightening, it also can also be infuriating.
 Just because a person is found to need protection does not mean that the person is unable to make a new Will or otherwise revise their estate plan which could result in the person(s) seeking the Guardianship and/or Conservatorship being disinherited.
-Of course, there are times when protective measures are necessary such as in cases of personal or financial abuse, and Badura & Wintz Law is here to help those who seek to protect such persons.
+Of course, there are times when protective measures are necessary such as in cases of personal or financial abuse, and Margaret Badura & Dan Wintz are here to help those who seek to protect such persons.